Ayms/node-Tor/README.md

 This module is using the very good [Forge](https://github.com/digitalbazaar/forge), [sjcl](http://bitwiseshiftleft.github.io/sjcl/), [RSA and ECC in JavaScript](http://www-cs-students.stanford.edu/~tjw/jsbn/), [Browserify](https://github.com/browserify/browserify), [Terser](https://github.com/terser-js/terser) and other modules from us under a MIT license

-All dependencies (except browserify and terser) are currently embedded in the code (mainly because we had to modify some specific parts)
+All dependencies (except browserify and terser) are currently embedded in the code (mainly because we had to modify some specific parts), so you don't have to [install](https://github.com/Ayms/node-Tor#installation) anything else

 ## Modifications (phases 1 to 3)